 The Challenges and Opportunities of Southeast Asia: China, Malaysia, and Singapore

 Depending on availability, you will be placed in either an on-campus CityU residence hall or with the Syracuse Center students in Grand Blossom House in Kowloon.
-You will have access to City University facilities, including a sports complex and an Olympic-sized pool.
+You will have access to City University facilities, including a Library, computer service center, and health center.
 For more information about the City University of Hong Kong campus, please visit the City University website.

 Meals are not included in your program fee, but Hong Kong offers a fantastic variety of dining options.
 On any given day, you can choose from CityU’s inexpensive cafeteria and snack bars, multiple options at the Festival Walk mall (next to CityU), and a dizzying array of options in the city.
 Students who live in a residence hall can also prepare meals in the dormitory kitchenette.
 Students living at Grand Blossom House can cook meals in the apartment kitchen.

-TransportationCity University is located in Kowloon, only a few minutes walk from the MTR (Mass Transit Rail), Hong Kong’s inexpensive and efficient public transportation line that provides easy access throughout the peninsula and the New Territories.
+TransportationCity University is located in Kowloon Tong, only a few minutes walk from the MTR (Mass Transit Rail), Hong Kong’s inexpensive and efficient public transportation line that provides easy access throughout the Kowloon peninsula, the New Territories and Hong Kong Island.
 The famous Star Ferry shuttles regularly across beautiful Victoria Harbor to Hong Kong Island.

 Under Hong Kong governmental regulations, nationals of Afghanistan, Albania, Cambodia, Cuba, Laos, Korea (Democratic Peoples' Republic of), Nepal, and Vietnam are not eligible to apply for student visas and therefore cannot participate in the Syracuse Hong Kong program.